The Buyer's Journey Part 2: How to Delight the Buyer with Content for Each Step of their Journey

 Because you’ve waved them down with your super-educational and helpful content, your buyer hero knows exactly what they need, and if you continue to build a relationship with them by providing them with next-level content, you’re more likely to win them over for good.
 In this phase of the buyer hero’s journey, woo them with the coffee and chocolate you save for guests, i.e. the really good stuff.

-Product Comparison Guide - A guide that lays out the facts about what you can do versus what your competitors offer is invaluable at the stage in the journey at which our hero is tapping their temple and standing at this particular fork in the road.
+Product Comparison Guide - A guide that lays out the facts about what you do versus your competitors is invaluable when the buyer is standing at a fork in the road.

-WordPress provides a truly outstanding plugin that allows a user to see the benefits of your product or service over those of every one of your competitors with just a few clicks.
-You can also build charts and graphs right on your website, allowing what you do better to be seen clearly so that you can link it into any conversation.
+WordPress provides a truly outstanding plugin that allows a user to see the benefits of your product or service over those of your competitors with just a few clicks.

-Case Study - Show your buyer hero all the heroes you’ve mentored to success by presenting social proof with a case study.
-All the best reviews you’ve received from real customers and clients should have a nifty spot on your website because the real future is referrals and raving fans.
+Case Study - Show the buyer examples of the recent success you've acheived by presenting social proof with a case study.
+All the best reviews you’ve received from real clients should have a nifty spot on your website because the real future is referrals and raving fans.